AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 Alternatively, [static files](https://glossary.magento.com/static-files) versioning can be turned off on all machines.
 This can be accessed from the Admin under **Stores** > Settings > **Configuration** > **Advanced** > **Developer** > **Static Files Settings** > **Sign Static Files** = **No**.

 Finally, all Commerce instances must be in production mode.
 Before Varnish starts, clear the cache on each instance.
-In Admin, go to **System** > Tools > **Cache Management** and click **Flush Magento Cache**.
+In the Admin, go to **System** > Tools > **Cache Management** and click **Flush Magento Cache**.
 You can also run the following command to clear the cache:

 ```bash
 bin/magento cache:flush